Basics

 Social media content analysis emphasizes the occurrence of words and phrases that commonly appear in the data.
 Word clouds and word lists offer a visual representation of the frequency of words used within a given dataset, effectively highlighting the most discussed topics or terms in social media content.

 For researchers, these tools simplify vast amounts of textual data, making patterns and trends immediately recognizable.
 In the context of social media, where vast swathes of text can be overwhelming, word clouds and lists distill key themes, allowing for quicker insights.
-By spotlighting recurrent words or phrases, researchers can swiftly identify predominant topics of conversation, ensuring they don't overlook crucial areas of discussion in their analyses.
+By spotlighting recurrent words or phrases, researchers can swiftly identify predominant topics of conversation, ensuring they don't overlook important areas of discussion in their analyses.

 The Word Frequencies tool in ATLAS.ti is useful for creating these visualizations.
 This tool not only looks at what words are used, but aggregates words together by their base forms (e.g., "enjoy" and "enjoys" are treated as one unit) and allows you to filter words by part of speech.
 You can also narrow the analysis in Word Frequencies to certain documents, quotations, or even codes to process the data most relevant to your research.